lightninglabs/faraday/accounting/docs.md

 ### Fee
 A fee entry represents the on chain fees we paid for a transaction.

-- Amount: The amount that was paid in fees from our wallet.
+- Amount: The amount in millisatoshis that was paid in fees from our wallet.
 - TxID: The on chain transaction ID.
 - Reference: TransactionID:-1.
 - Note: Note set for fees.